Health & Science — Rational Growth

-How Cortisol Affects Weight Gain
+How Cortisol Affects Weight Gain and Belly Fat

 If you’ve ever gained weight despite eating relatively well and exercising regularly, chronic stress might be the hidden culprit.
 Most of us understand that diet and exercise matter for weight management, but we often overlook the role of our hormones—particularly cortisol, the body’s primary stress hormone.
 As someone who teaches high school students and works with adults pursuing personal development, I’ve noticed a striking pattern: those under sustained stress struggle with weight regardless of their willpower.
 The science behind this isn’t mystical; it’s rooted in solid endocrinology.
 I’ll explain the evidence-based mechanisms of how cortisol affects weight gain, and more what you can actually do about it.